brittany-city/un_exploration/README.md

 27. Merge the two DataFrames to one.
 Keep only countries and years that appear in both tables.
 Call the new DataFrame `gdp_and_internet_use`.

-28. Look at the first five rows of your new data frame to confirm it merged correctly.Also, look at the last five rows to make sure the data is clean and as expected.
+28. Look at the first five rows of your new data frame to confirm it merged correctly.
+Also, check the last five rows to make sure the data is clean and as expected.

 29. What is the mean internet users percentage in 2014?
 How many countries have at least 90% internet users in 2014?

 30. Find the countries that had the top 5 largest GDP per capita figures for 2014.
-Create a seaborn FacetGrid showing the change in internet user percentage for these five countries.
+Create a seaborn FacetGrid showing the change in internet user percentage over time for these five countries.
 What trends do you notice?

 31. Create a scatter plot of Internet Use vs GDP per Capita for the year 2014.